unprosaiclabyrinth/Theseus/README.md

 # Getting Started

 All agent architectures are implemented in Scala.
 The `src` directory contains the source code for the wumpus world simulator and the agent implementation.
 The desired agent architecture can be specified on the "specify agent" line in `src/java/AgentFunction.java`.
-Use:-
+Replace that line with:-

 + `SimpleReflexAgent.process(tp)`{.java} for a simple reflex agent,
 + `ModelBasedReflexAgent.process(tp)`{.java} for a model-based reflex agent.